 At the end of their history Neanderthals existed in several isolated "pockets" around Europe, gradually disappearing from one, then another and finally – from the last one, most likely in Gibraltar.

 Neanderthals in Gorham’s Cave

-It seems, Neanderthals first came here some 55 – 47 thousand years ago, when most of Europe was covered with ice but here was wooded savanna.
-Approximately 31 – 33 thousand years old deposits show that they hunted and ate diverse animals – turtles, ibexes, seals, dolphins, horses, hyaenas and others.
+It seems, Neanderthals first came here some 55 – 47 thousand years ago when most of Europe was covered with ice but here was wooded savanna.
+Approximately 31 – 33 thousand years old deposits show that they hunted and ate diverse animals – turtles, ibexes, seals, dolphins, horses, hyaenas, and others.
 Even more diverse food remains are found in Vanguard Cave some 130 m to the north.

 Neanderthals used fire – near the 90 degrees turn were found remains of hearth and burnt bones.
 Here were found also diverse stone tools, most were locally produced but some flakes were imported or brought from elsewhere.

-Newest sediments left by Neanderthals are 23,360 years old (mistake up to 320 years), although frequently is mentioned older, more proven date – 28 thousand years ago.
+Newest sediments left by Neanderthals are 23,360 years old (mistake up to 320 years), although frequently is mentioned the older, more proven date – 28 thousand years ago.
 This is the most recent known trace of Neanderthals – seems, since then they have been extinct.
 Modern humans did not reach Gibraltar until 23 thousand years ago.

 By the time when Neanderthals disappeared, changed local climate and woodland savanna was replaced with pine forests.